Hooodini/HooI/README.md

+This project is on hold while I try to figure out a nice way to solve layering whilst taking care of various other stuff.

 <h1 align="center">HooI</h1>

 HooI is a UI library written to be used with the LÖVE 2D game engine and is currently still under development and non production ready.